raen-ai/NeoAthena-Privacy-Policy/index.md

 If you have any questions or concerns about this Privacy Policy or our data practices, please contact us at:

-Email: privacy@neoathena.com
+Email: info@raen.ai
-Address: [Your Business Address]
+Address: Media City
+Sharjah, UAE
++971 56 731843

 ## Additional Information for Google Gmail Sign-Up